 Do you guarantee the authenticity of your designer merchandise?

 Yes, to the best of our knowledge.
 Crossroads buyers are trained in-house on the best practices for authenticating popular designer items.

 I represent a brand.
 How can I sell my line to Crossroads?

-Why do some stores have a Living Wage Surcharge?
+Why do some stores have a surcharge?
 Why not just increases prices like other businesses?

 As a buy-sell-trade fashion retailer, Crossroads has a very unique business model.
 Unlike traditional retailers with large pricing mark-ups and centralized corporate buying, we cannot simply build in price increases to offset changes in our store costs.
 Instead, store buyers purchase clothing directly from the public, evaluating and pricing every piece based on condition, style and seasonality.
 There is no way for us to consistently manage price increases across the board.
 Besides supporting minimum wage increases for our employees, we’re committed to keeping our prices low.
 This is something that our customers expect from us.
 We understand that this is a new solution, but we’ve decided it’s the most straightforward and transparent way for us to address these rising costs.
 We’re also convinced that this solution costs our customers the least.